NeedSuqqort/NeedSuqqort/README.md

-A student who is currently studying computer science.
+A year 3 student who is currently studying computer science.

 A noob programmer who is now learning lots of stuff (Unity, Blender, web programming, etc.) on YouTube.